PeraltaLab/FreshSaltMicrobesCollide/MicrobesCollideNotes.md

 export PATH=$PATH:$PWD/sratoolkit.2.10.7-ubuntu64/bin

 configure SRA Toolkit
+# You don't need to do this
-vdb-config -i # Reset the download folder (use external since it is large)
+# vdb-config -i # Reset the download folder (use external since it is large)

 Download the data:
 while read p; do